CowKeyMan/kseqpp_REad/README.md

 # kseqpp_REad
-A rewrite of kseqpp to only read sequences, and only read until a certain amount of characters, making it more scalable
+A rewrite of kseqpp to only read sequences, and only read until a certain amount of characters, making it more scalable.
+Original kseqpp_REad can be found here: https://github.com/cartoonist/kseqpp

 ## Introduction